discoverygarden/trippi-sail/README.md

 mvn package
 ```

-By default, this builds against Fedora 3.6.2.
-To build against other versions of Fedora, the "fedora.version" parameter can be passed, something like:
+By default, this builds against Fedora 3.8.1.
+To build against other versions of Fedora, the `fedora.version` parameter can be passed, something like:

 ```
-mvn package -Dfedora.version=3.8.1
+mvn package -Dfedora.version=3.7.1
 ```

 Packaging should generate both a `zip` and `tar.gz` file inside of the `target` directory.